Shashank-Sahu8/Shashank-Sahu8/README.md

     - "Clean code is not written by following a set of rules, it's written with care"
     - "First make it work, then make it right, then make it fast"
     - "A bug is never just a mistake, it's a learning opportunity"
+    - "The only way to do great work is to love what you do - Steve Jobs"

   daily_mantras:
     morning: "Today I will write code that future me will thank me for"